VikramVasudevan/god/README.md

 - **Resources**: global pool with replenishment; agents compete/coordinate to consume/produce.
 - **Society**: group labels (race/faith) and norms (beauty) influencing trust, mate choice, cooperation, and conflict.
 - **Events**: stochastic shocks (disease, drought, opportunity, tragedy) parameterized and observable in logs.
+- **Philosophical school / worldview**: a configurable “lens” that changes how agents interpret self/other, attachment, ethics, and the karma→rebirth→liberation mechanics (implemented as a pluggable ruleset, not hard-coded into the engine).

+### Bringing in philosophical schools of thought (planned)
+At some point this simulation should support multiple **worldviews** as first-class configuration, such as:
+- **Advaita (Adhvaitha)**: non-dual framing; emphasis on ignorance/knowledge; reduced self/other separation.
+- **Vishishtadvaita (Vishistadvaitha)**: qualified non-dual framing; enduring individuality in relation to the whole.
+- **Buddhist lenses**: no fixed self, dependent origination; attachment/craving as drivers of suffering; liberation as reduction of craving/ignorance.

+Implementation-wise, these won’t be treated as “religion labels” like `faith`.
+Instead, they act as **simulation rule modules** that can change:
+- **Decision policy**: cooperation vs hoarding vs harm vs help; attachment, compassion, renunciation as parameters.
+- **Suffering/wellbeing model**: how craving/aversion affects wellbeing beyond material resources.
+- **Karma semantics**: how actions update karma and which actions matter.
+- **Rebirth mapping**: how karma affects next-life traits and circumstances.
+- **Liberation / exit conditions** (optional): when a soul stops rebirthing (e.g., thresholds, convergent criteria, or explicit “moksha/nirvana” state in the model).

+The key constraint: we’ll keep the **core engine neutral** and make worldviews pluggable so we can run the same initial world under different lenses and compare outcomes.

 ### Why a phases approach
 This idea contains many interacting systems.
 If we build UI/visuals first, we’ll optimize for looks before we know the world model creates interesting behavior.